Tam Paton: Criminal convictions and child sex abuse allegations

-In later years, Paton suffered from poor health including two heart attacks and a stroke.
 He was arrested on child sexual abuse charges in January 2003, but was later cleared of all allegations.
 In April 2004, Paton was convicted of supplying cannabis and fined £200,000.
-In 2003, he was accused of trying to rape the Bay City Rollers guitarist, Pat McGlynn, in a hotel room in 1977.
+In 2003, he was accused of trying to rape the Bay City Rollers guitarist Pat McGlynn, in a hotel room in 1977.
 The police decided there was insufficient evidence for a prosecution.